What does Chichén Itzá mean? Unveiling the name and history of this Maya wonder

 The Sacred Cenote was believed to be one of the entrances to the underworld.
 To the Maya, water connects life with the spiritual world.
 Long believed to be a spot where female virgins were sacrificed to the gods, studies have found that there are also remains of males and children, which points to this being an underwater cemetery where families honored their dead, probably in addition to this being a sacrificial spot.

 Given the religious importance of cenotes – which, incidentally, were the only source of water in the area – it’s not surprising that two sinkholes found nearby are believed to have given Chichén Itzá its name.
-According to Encyclopaedia Britannica, Chi means “mouths,” chen means “wells” and the Itzá were the Maya tribe that settled in the area.
+According to Encyclopaedia Britannica, chi means “mouths,” means “wells” and the Itzá were the Maya tribe that settled in the area.
+So, Chichén Itzá literally means “at the mouth of the well of the Itzaes.”

-The not so literal translation is thought to be "At the edge of the well of the Itzaes," which is also fitting.
+The not-so-literal translation is thought to be "at the mouth of the well of the Itzaes," which is also fitting.

 Chichén Itzá’s connection to spirituality and astronomy